Gianluca Zanetti

 Gianluca Zanetti (born 2 July 1977) is an Italian former footballer who played as a defender.
 Throughout his career, he played over 200 matches in the Lega Pro Prima Divisione, the third-highest level of Italian football.

 Career

 Born in Forlimpopoli, the Province of Forlì-Cesena, Zanetti started his career at Cesena.
 He then left for Serie B side Monza.
-In January 1998, he was signed by A.C.
-Milan but played nil match.
+In January 1998, he was signed by AC Milan but played nil match.
 In 1998–99 season, he returned to Monza on loan.
 In the next season, he played at Serie C2 side Cremonese.
 In 2000–01 season, he left for Livorno on loan.
 But in October 2000, he swapped club with Alessio Sarti but immediate left for Serie C1 side Castel di Sangro, where he regularly picked up by the coach.
 In January 2002 he left for Serie C1 side Pescara, where he won promotion playoffs in 2003.

 In 2003–04 season, he left for Serie C1 side Teramo but failed to play regularly.